Visiting Elective Scholarship

 Please stay tuned on this webpage for more details.
 Contact Dr. Eddie Cruz-Romero (email@example.com) for any questions.

 WHAT IS THE VISITING ELECTIVE SCHOLARSHIP PROGRAM?

-- Expose fourth year medical students who are underrepresented in medicine, committed in working with underserved populations, or interested in working with issues related to diversity, equity, and inclusion to an academic training program
+- Expose fourth-year medical students who are underrepresented in medicine, committed to working with underserved populations, or interested in working with issues related to diversity, equity, and inclusion to an academic training program

 - Promote student interest in applying to an academic residency training program